 A note from Stu Crair, Founder & Training Director for Digital Workshop Center:

-I hope you are all staying healthy and safe at home.
+I hope you are all staying healthy and safe.
 As we continue to deal with the effects of this pandemic, I wanted to update you on some of our plans for going forward.

-Through the end of July 2020, DWC will continue classes offered online only.
-As we get closer to the end of each month, we will decide about how to plan for the following month.
-Month by month, we will see what feels right as we go.
+Through the end of 2020, DWC will continue to offer public group classes online only.
+Public photography classes will be an exception (in-person attendance is permitted and class sizes are limited).
+As we get closer to the end of the year, we will decide on attendance options for the following months.

 Beginning June 1, 2020, and considering the effect of Covid-19 on how we try to limit physical interactions with students, we will transition to only offering e-books to our students.
 The cost of the e-books will still be part of each student’s tuition.
-E-books will be provided to each student and we will no longer provide physical textbooks.
+E-books will be provided to each student and we will no longer provide physical textbooks for the majority of our classes/programs.

 This will help in many ways: less physical handling of course materials to reduce any chance of spread of virus, less shipping management for our small administrative staff, reducing costs during a difficult time, and reducing overall waste from printing books/packets.
 This step is something that feels right for both health, safety and environmental reasons.